himmAllRight/himmAllRight-source/content/post/new-lgud4379b.md

 at, even if one was just my laptop's screen at the far end of my desk, with an [AIM](https://en.wikipedia.org/wiki/AIM_(software)) window open in it.
-Before moving to college, I built a desktop computer with a new monitor (picture above), and again utilized the old one as a secondary display.
+Before moving to college, I built a desktop computer with a new monitor (picture above), and utilized the old one as a secondary display.

 <a href="../../img/posts/new-lgud4379b-monitor/college-desk.jpg"><img alt="College Desk" src="../../img/posts/new-lgud4379b-monitor/college-desk.jpg" style="max-width: 100%; padding: 10px;"/></a>
 <div class="caption">My desk during my senior year of collage</div>

-Throughout college as I started to explore Linux and programming more, I started to experiment with using monitors in a portrait orientation.
+Throughout college, as I started to explore Linux and programming more, I began to experiment with using monitors in portrait orientations.
-Eventually, purchased a second 23.6" 1080p monitor so they would match when paired.
-This gave me much more vertical real estate that was useful when writing code or lab reports.
+Eventually, I purchased a second 23.6" 1080p monitor so they would match when paired.
+This gave me much more vertical real estate, which was useful when writing code, essays, or lab reports.

 ## Why go from two, to one?
 <a href="../../img/homelab/kadabra1.jpg"><img alt="MA Desk" src="../../img/homelab/kadabra1.jpg" style="max-width: 100%; padding: 10px;"/></a>